A Detailed Orientation To SaaS Application and its Security Aspect

 Recommended: Top SaaS Security Risks & How to Prevent Them?

-For instance, if the cloud provider is charging $50/month for 100 GB of storage space.
+For instance, if the cloud provider charges $50/month for 100 GB of storage space.
 Then you will only pay $50 once you cross the defined limit.

 And when you utilize more storage space, you only have to pay more.
 Therefore, cost directly relies on usage.